R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-29-wmicuninitializedpointer.markdown

 Here's a description of the bug:

-For handling some WMI functions, Windows NT creates a named device called <mark>WMIDataDevice</mark>.
+For handling some WMI functions, Windows NT creates a named device called `WMIDataDevice`.

 This device is accessible from user mode with any permission (you can check it with WinObj).
-WMIDataDevice handles some IOCTLs, with the <mark>WmipReceiveNotifications</mark> function responsible for the <mark>IOCTL_WMI_ENUMERATE_GUIDS IOCTL</mark>.
-Based on the first DWORD of <mark>Irp->AssociatedIrp.SystemBuffer</mark>, WmipReceiveNotifications decides whether to use the <mark>stack</mark> or <mark>kernel pool</mark> as a buffer for storing data/pointers.
+WMIDataDevice handles some IOCTLs, with the `WmipReceiveNotifications` function responsible for the `IOCTL_WMI_ENUMERATE_GUIDS IOCTL`.
+Based on the first DWORD of `Irp->AssociatedIrp.SystemBuffer`, WmipReceiveNotifications decides whether to use the `stack` or `kernel pool` as a buffer for storing data/pointers.
 If the first DWORD is less than or equal to 0x10, the stack is selected as the buffer.

 There's another important usage of the mentioned DWORD.
 WmipReceiveNotifications uses this DWORD as a counter for looping and initializing the local buffer.
 So, if we put 0 in the first DWORD of Irp->AssociatedIrp.SystemBuffer from user mode, the function selects the stack as the buffer.
 As mentioned earlier, this buffer is initiated in a loop.
 In this case, since we passed 0, the function skips loop execution, leaving the stack buffer uninitialized.